csye6225-chethana/webapp/README.md

 - Automate above step using github actions workflow
 - Launch an ec2 instance using the custom image from terraform

+## [A08 Custom Image for webapp, Continuous Integration]
+Flow:
+User sends post request to create account
+-> In post API a message is send to an SNS topic in AWS -> The SNS topic, triggers the lambda function
+-> The Lambda function sends an email with a verification link -> User clicks link to complete registration

 ## Prerequisites for building the Django web application:

 - Python 3.x